Switchback Experiments under Geometric Mixing: Introduction

 Finally we note that, at a high level, the switchback design can be regarded as a special case of the cluster randomized experiment \citep{imbens2015causal} in the temporal setting.
 From this perspective, our work is relevant to the strand of the literature focusing on the optimal design of a clustered randomized experiment without the presence of well-defined clusters \citep{athey2018exact,harshaw2021design,leung2021rate,leung2022causal,savje2021causal,ugander2013graph,ugander2020randomized,viviano2020experimental}.
 Much of this literature relies on the existence of some exposure mapping function that fully characterizes the interference structure \citep{aronow2017estimating,manski2013identification}, with some recent exceptions including \citet{leung2021rate,leung2022causal} and \citet{savje2021causal} that allow for misspecified exposure mappings and instead only assume, e.g., a rate of decay on the spillover effects.
 In our Markovian model, the carryover bias never disappears---it only decays over time---and as such our results are closer to these recent papers allowing approximate or misspecified exposure mappings than to analyses that depend on a well-specified exposure mapping.
+In a recent advance, \citet{jia2024clustered} build on a preprint version of this paper to develop a clustered switchback design that allows for both spatial spillovers and Markovian carryovers.